-Invitations set the theme of the party.
-Be creative and include the birthday child in the process.
-For example, for our carnival party, design the invitation to look like a giant admission ticket or like a balloon (cut out rounds of colorful stock paper and attach string to each one)
+For our carnival party, design the invitation to look like a giant admission ticket or like a balloon (cut out rounds of colorful stock paper and attach string to each one).

 Don't forget thank you cards.
 In today's digital world, it’s easy to personalize the thank you notes with a picture taken at the party.

 For the carnival, hang a big banner over the entrance to your house or apartment, similar to the banner over a carnival midway.
-Create the banner with craft or butcher paper and paints or markers to welcome partygoers.
+You and your children can create the banner with craft or butcher paper and paints or markers to welcome partygoers.
 Lots of colorful streamers and balloons help set the festive mood.

 Decorate and label the prize table and the different stations (booths) for the various activities you have planned.
 The booths can be as simple as card tables or you could decorate large boxes from a local appliance store.